flamelily-bluescsi/bluescsi/v23dprintdb25mini.md

 {% include carousel2.html %}

 Please view [3D Print Information Page](/print) for purchasing 3D prints separately.
 This is to purchase 3D prints when purchasing a BlueSCSI device at the same time as postage is included.
 This is the standard case for the V2 DB25 Mini BlueSCSI.
 This helps protect the V2 DB25 Mini BlueSCSI externally.
+Slide the top half back to expose the BlueSCSI.

 * 3D PLA print (fossil grey)
 * Fits the Mini DB25 version